 We all know that having shared passwords is bad and we are not supposed to have them, but if we ask a random person why, will they be able to say why?
 In this brief article, I will walk you through why sharing passwords is not a good idea and the various problems it can cause.

 This article is geared for non-security professionals as a reference to help illustrate to others the reasons why shared logins are not a good idea.

 Lack of Attribution

 The #1 reason sharing a password is not good is the lack of attribution.
 Attribution is the ability to trace an action to an individual or resource.
-In technical terms this is called non-repudiation.
-If your password is shared and someone else uses it, then we cannot tell definitively who used that login exactly.
+In technical terms, this is called non-repudiation.
+If your password is shared and someone else uses it, then we cannot tell definitively who used that login.

-Additionally, the more people have access to something, the harder it is to keep it secret.
-Imagine now your co-worker doesn’t practice good security hygiene and stores the shared password in plaintext on their laptop or even worse on a sticky note under their keyboard.
-The “attack surface” just got bigger.
+Additionally, the more people who have access to something, the harder it is to keep it secret.
+Imagine if your co-worker doesn’t practice good security hygiene and stores the shared password in plaintext on their laptop or, even worse: on a sticky note under their keyboard.
+The attack surface, or the different entries that a hacker can use to access your data, just got bigger.
+More on threats here.

-When a security incident occurs related to an account with a shared password it will be very difficult, if not impossible, to determine root cause of the incident.
-This of course makes it difficult for your security team.
+When a security incident occurs related to an account with a shared password, it will be very difficult, if not impossible, to determine the root cause of the incident.
+This, of course, makes it difficult for your security team.